Welcome Note

 • You’re already receiving care from an NHS mental health team and require specific therapy that closely integrates with their approach.

-• You are currently in crisis or need urgent, high-intensity support.
+• You are currently in crisis and require urgent, high-intensity support.

-• Showing high levels of risk to yourself or others, where regular monitoring and crisis planning are essential.
+• Showing high levels of risk to yourself or others, where regular monitoring and crisis planning are the main focus.

 • Experiencing symptoms of psychosis or other mental health conditions that require coordinated medical and psychiatric input.